Quick guide and location map

 Access to the top of the Tower is unavailable over the winter months.
 The National Trust graze cattle in the area for conservation.

-- Historic tower and refreshment hatch at base (check opening times)
+- Enjoy refreshments from the hatch at base of the tower (check opening times)

 - Many picnic spots and benches